Afghan local police stymied by poor supplies, misuse - U.S. report

 ALP units were established in 2010 under the authority of the ministry of the interior to expand security by training rural Afghans to defend their communities against insurgents.
 The units employed some 28,073 personnel as of August 2015 out of a total 30,000 authorized.

-SIGAR investigators who audited the program found the logistics system that supports local police is inadequate, with supplies "often diverted, delayed, of inferior quality or heavily pilfered," the report said.
+SIGAR investigators who audited the programme found the logistics system that supports local police is inadequate, with supplies "often diverted, delayed, of inferior quality or heavily pilfered," the report said.

 ALP units are supposed to be resupplied using current ministry of the interior processes, but officials indicated that supplies are often diverted to Afghan National Police units or are delayed significantly.